 Caitlyn is a Board Certified Art Psychotherapist (ATR-BC) who earned her Bachelor’s degree in Communication Studies from the University of Rhode Island and her Master’s degree in Art Therapy and Creativity Development from Pratt Institute.
 Caitlyn’s experience working with adolescents spans a variety of settings including outpatient, long-term residential, partial hospital, and formerly, as a guide at Summit Achievement.
 With a focus on promoting personal growth and fostering healthy self-expression, Caitlyn specializes in designing creative interventions to meet the needs of each unique student and family.
 On her off time, Caitlyn can be found snowboarding, backpacking, wake boarding, climbing and generally enjoying all that the northeast has to offer.

-Meg Paul, MSW, Therapist
+Meg Paul, LCSW, Therapist

 Meg Paul comes to Summit after beginning her career as a Summit guide many years ago.
 She since completed a dual degree masters program, earning her masters in social work and her masters in adventure therapy from the University of New Hampshire.
 She is currently an independently licensed social worker.